JCR-UK

 Rabbi Benzion Lapian - headmaster of the Hebrew School from December 1946 to September 1952, Rabbi Lapian frequently acted as the pro tem minister of the congregation(lvi)

-Unless otherwise indicated, the information below, on the congregation's officers, has generally been extracted from Jewish Year Books, first published in 1896/7,(lix) although for the period from 1930, such information has been supplemented from a list of officers appearing in the souvenir brochure commemorating the Wilson Street synagogue's Golden Jubilee (1930-1980).(lx)
+Unless otherwise indicated, the primary source for the data below on the congregation's presidents and treasurers is a plaque listing such officers.
+(Click on the small image of the plaque on the right to view enlarge image of the plaque in a new window).
+For the period from 1930, such source has been supplemented from a list of conggregation's officers appearing in the souvenir brochure commemorating the Wilson Road synagogue's Golden Jubilee (1930-1980).(lviii)

 Presidents